brahimsaadii/raha-legal-documents/privacy-policy.md

 ### 2.1 Personal Information

-We collect the following types of personal information from users:
+We collect the following types of personal information from users solely for the purpose of account access and management:

 - **Full Name**: Required for user identification and verification.
 - **Email Address**: Used for communication purposes and account management.
 - **Phone Number**: Used for verification purposes and communication between homeowners and clients.
 - **Password**: Required to secure user accounts.
 - **Location Data**: Collected when users provide their property location.
-- **Transaction Data**: Details of bookings and payments made through the app.

-### 2.2 Non-Personal Information
+### 2.2 Data Use

-We may also collect non-personal information, which cannot be used to identify you, including but not limited to:

-- Device information
-- Log information
-- Usage data
-- Cookies and similar technologies
+We do not use personal data for marketing purposes or any other internal use beyond account management.
+We do not share this data with third-party services or use it for analytics.

 ## 3. How We Use Your Information

-We use the information we collect for the following purposes:
+We use the information we collect solely for the following purposes:

 ### 3.1 User Registration

-To create and manage user accounts.
+To create and manage user accounts, and to allow users to access their accounts.

 ### 3.2 Property Listings